… but what to do with it?

 3. Adjust the bicarbonate to match the beer.
 This will require either diluting your water with distilled or reverse osmosis water (to make a lighter beer), or adding carbonates (to make a darker beer).
 For an example, I’m going to use the amber ale recipe from Good Beer, Easy Beer.
 This beer has a color of 13 SRM, so I’ll need to dilute my water.
 Mixing it 50/50 with distilled water more or less halves all the ion concentrations (to 48, 16, 14, 20, 28, and 147 ppm respectively), which brings the base-malt pH down to 5.83.
 The corresponding SRM range is 11-16, which is pretty much ideal.
 If you have soft water and need to add carbonates, the sliders on the nomograph page will let you figure out how much chalk (CaCO3) is needed.

-4. Check the sulfate:chloride ratio.
+4. Check the chloride and sulfate levels.
 Generally, sulfates highlight the bitterness and flavor of hops while chlorides accentuate malty flavors.
-A beer with an SO4:Cl ratio around 1:1 will be balanced between bitter and malty flavors.
-I also try to keep the levels of both ions above about 25 ppm, in order to ensure the beer is flavorful overall.
-In the case of this amber ale, I want the hop bitterness to slightly outweigh the malt flavors, so I’m going to target a ratio of about 2:1.
-In the case of very bitter beers the ratio can be even higher, although I personally find that above about 250 ppm sulfate the bitterness can be excessively harsh.
-For this recipe, adding 5 grams of epsom salt (MgSO4) and 1 gram of calcium chloride (CaCl2) brings the concentrations to about 100:50.
+50 ppm is a good starting point, but you may want to go to 150 ppm or more.
+Unless your goal is extremely malty or bitter, though, I would try to keep the levels of both ions above about 20 ppm, in order to ensure the beer is flavorful and balanced.
+In the case of this amber ale, I want the hop bitterness to slightly outweigh the malt flavors, so I’m going to target about 100 ppm SO42-, and 50 ppm Cl.
+In the case of very bitter beers the sulfates can be even higher, although I personally find that above about 250 ppm the bitterness can be excessively harsh.
+For this recipe, adding 0.75 grams of epsom salt (MgSO4) and 0.15 grams of calcium chloride (CaCl2) per gallon brings the concentrations to 99 and 48 ppm, respectively.

 5. Ensure you have adequate calcium.
 Calcium is important for yeast health, so you want to keep the level above 50 ppm.
 Adding chalk, gypsum, or calcium chloride may already have done this; if not then you can add small amounts.
 Note though that calcium reduces the mash pH; if the effect becomes excessive you may need to add more carbonates, or dilute your base water by less.
 This is the principal reason that epsom salt (MgSO4), table salt (NaCl), and baking soda (NaHCO3) are sometimes used in brewing: they can increase sulfate, chloride, or bicarbonate, respectively, without adding calcium.